mongodb-developer/get-started-aws-cfn/README.md

 ## AWS IAM Permissions

 In order to run this project you will need a certain set of AWS permissions.
-We've included a sample minimal-example policy which you can assume safely and use with this project:
+We've included a sample minimal-example [policy.yaml](./policy.yaml) which you can assume safely and use with this project.

+First, create a new role with the supplied policy.
+Here's how to do that via CloudFormation:

 ```
 aws cloudformation update-stack --capabilities CAPABILITY_NAMED_IAM --template-body file://./policy.yaml --stack-name get-started-aws-cfn-role